 Lucian Freud hated Renaissance art.
 It is linked to a period where man was celebrated as founder and creator.
 Freud did not share this opinion at all.
 For him ti was vital that man remembered that he is declining matter.

 Freud completed some rather unflattering portraits of super model Kate Moss or even Queen Elizabeth.
 He also liked to paint his friends and some rather mischievous characters.
-He painted a portrait of a bank-robber.
-He was immortalized by Freud with it seems a greater respect shown than Kate Moss or the Queen.
+Freud painted a portrait of a bank-robber.
+He was immortalized with it seems a greater respect shown than Kate Moss or the Queen.

 Lucian Freud was deeply influenced by Francis Bacon, and admired him greatly.
 Francis Bacon was represented in some of his most famous works.
 Both of them exhibited their art at the 1954 Venice Biennale.